cansurmeli/cansurmeli.com/content/posts/10 - Raspberry Pi - What to do after first boot.md

 The amount of time consumed by the cloning operation will depend on your Macs speed and your SD cards size.

 And the bummer is that, there is no progress bar during the operation.
 So, be patient and let the process run its course.

+For instance, the clone I've made on my 2017 MBP(2.8 GHz i7 with 16 GB RAM) took roughly 70 minutes.

 In order to restore your clone: